dendronhq/dendron-site/vault/dendron.topic.publish.quickstart.md

 ![[dendron.topic.publish.cook.common#export-notes,1:#*]]

 Congrats, you did it!
 At this point, you have a folder of static HTML which you can host and deploy anywhere.
-You can checkout our [[cookbook|dendron.topic.publish.cook]] for examples of deploying to popular destinations like Github Pages.
+You can checkout our [[cookbook|dendron.topic.publish.cook]] for examples of deploying to popular destinations like GitHub Pages.